effrosyni-papanastasiou/GNNPapers/README.md

 - Dataset:
 ** [Weibo Dataset](https://github.com/CaoQi92/DeepHawkes): posts generated on June 1st, 2016, and tracks all re-tweets within the next 24 hours.  <br>
 ** Multimedia Content Dataset: multimedia contents from August 1, 2019 to September 30, 2019 and track all forwarding of each multimedia con- tent within the next 75 hours.
-- Method: novel approach for cascade graph embedding that captures cascade graph features in terms of diffusion, scale and temporal, and includes a short-term variation sen- sitive method for modeling the historical variation of cascade graph size.
-Attention CNN mechanism that captures short-term variation over time on cascade graph size and merges the local features within a fixed window.
-Then we employ Long Short Term Meomory (LSTM) over the attention CNN to learn the historical trend.
-Linear Regression (LR); Gradi- ent Boosting Decision Tree (GBDT); CNN and LSTM.
+- Method: embedding of cascade graph features in terms of diffusion, scale and temporal properties.
+Attention CNN mechanism that captures short-term variation over time on cascade graph size and merges the local features within a fixed window.Long Short Term Meomory (LSTM) over the attention CNN to learn the historical trend.
+Linear Regression (LR); Gradient Boosting Decision Tree (GBDT); CNN and LSTM.
 - Conclusion: time-series modeling and cascade graph embedding are able to complement each other to achieve better prediction results for real-time forwarding prediction.

 1. **Information Cascades Prediction With Graph Attention** Chen Zhihao, Wei Jingjing, Liang Shaobin, Cai Tiecheng, Liao Xiangwen, Frontiers in Physics, VOLUME=9, YEAR=2021, URL=https://www.frontiersin.org/article/10.3389/fphy.2021.739202, DOI=10.3389/fphy.2021.739202

 1. **Utilizing the simple graph convolutional neural network as a model for simulating influence spread in networks**

 ## 2020

 1. **Inf-VAE: A Variational Autoencoder Framework to Integrate Homophily and Influence in Diffusion Prediction.**
 *Aravind Sankar, Xinyang Zhang, Adit Krishnan, Jiawei Han.*
 WSDM 2020.[paper](https://arxiv.org/pdf/2001.00132.pdf)
-- Goal: o predict the set of all influenced use
+- Goal: predict the set of all influenced use
-- Method: Generalizable Variational Autoencoder Framework: Unlike existing diffusion prediction methods that only consider local induced propagation structures, Inf-VAE is a generalizable VAE framework that models social homophily through graph neu- ral network architectures of arbitrary complexity, to selectively exploit the rich global network of social connections.
-• Efficient Homophily and Influence Integration: To the best of our knowledge, ours is the first work to comprehensively exploit social homophily and temporal influence in diffusion pre- diction.
-Given a sequence of seed user activations, Inf-VAE em- ploys an expressive co-attentive fusion network to jointly attend over their social and temporal embeddings to predict the set of all influenced users.
+- Method: Unlike existing diffusion prediction methods that only consider local induced propagation structures, Inf-VAE is a generalizable VAE framework that models social homophily through graph neural network architectures.
+First work to comprehensively exploit social homophily and temporal influence in diffusion prediction.
+Given a sequence of seed user activations, Inf-VAE employs an expressive co-attentive fusion network to jointly attend over their social and temporal embeddings to predict the set of all influenced users.
 Inf-VAE with co-attentions is faster than state-of-the-art recurrent methods by an order of magnitude

 1. **Information cascades prediction with attention neural network**, Yun Liu, Zemin Bao, Zhenjiang Zhang, Di Tang & Fei Xiong, Human-centric Computing and Information Sciences volume 10, Article number: 13 (2020)
 - Goal:  predicting the increment size of the information cascade based on an end-to-end neural network.